micmejia/bible-dump/NKJV/Leviticus/Lev 23.md

 On the first day _there shall be_ a holy convocation.
 You shall do no customary work _on it_.

 ###### 36
 _For_ seven days you shall offer an offering made by fire to the Lord.
 On the eighth day you shall have a holy convocation, and you shall offer an offering made by fire to the Lord.
-It _is_ a sacred[^e] assembly, _and_ you shall do no customary work _on it_.
+It _is_ a sacred assembly, _and_ you shall do no customary work _on it_.

 ###### 37
 'These _are_ the feasts of the Lord which you shall proclaim _to be_ holy convocations, to offer an offering made by fire to the Lord, a burnt offering and a grain offering, a sacrifice and drink offerings, everything on its day--